sylvielsstfr/PC5AtmStudies/SNLS/README.md

 - **libSNLSPhotometry.py** : Calculate the SNLS magnitudes from SED

 - **libpysynphotgridsed.py** : Generate the SED from a model.
-Only phoenix stars are implemented for the moment.
+Only phoenix and pickles stars are implemented for the moment.
 A fits file is produced.